ErpNetDocs/tech/modules/financials/cost-accounting/add-production-function.md

-# Add Production Function
+# Add production function

-This function is used in the **[Cost Distribution](https://github.com/ErpNetDocs/tech/blob/master/modules/financials/cost-accounting/cost-distribution.md)** document.
+This function is used in the **[Cost distribution](https://docs.erp.net/tech/modules/financials/cost-accounting/cost-distribution.html)** document.

 When used, it adds the production from the specified period and store to the document.